mdsanima-lab/mdsanima-cli/README.md

 python -m setuptools_scm
 ```

-Finally create the build and update to
+Finally create the build and update this build to
 [test.pypi.org](https://test.pypi.org/project/mdsanima-cli/) and
-[pypi.org](https://pypi.org/project/mdsanima-cli/) first you can check and then
+[pypi.org](https://pypi.org/project/mdsanima-cli/) but first you must check and then update.
-update.

 ```bash
 python -m build